 Begin with a plan!
 Here is one suggestion for an itinerary, followed by tips and links to make it happen!

-The following itinerary is an excerpt from a chapter of Dr. Loe’s new Amazon paperback ($8.99) and Kindle ($5.99) book: “ONE PERFECT DAY IN LONDON”.
+The following itinerary is an excerpt from a chapter of Dr. Loe’s new Amazon paperback ($8.99) and Kindle ($5.99) book: “ONE PERFECT TRIP TO LONDON”.
 More info on Amazon or at this link:

 Dr. Loe’s London Podcasts are now featured on her One Perfect Day in Travel podcasts 010, 011, and 012.
 Check them out on the podcast/blog menu tab of this website or at this link: